-(1) Represents the number of our shares underlying RSU awards granted in March of 2016, 2017 and 2018, provided that the named executive officer remains employed with our company through the applicable vesting dates.
-For time-based RSU awards, one-third of each award vests on each of the first, second and third anniversaries of March 10 of the year of grant.
-For performance-based RSU awards, once the performance criteria is met, one-third of each award vests on each of the first, second and third anniversaries of the first, second and third anniversaries of March 10 of the year of grant.
-The vesting of RSU awards is accelerated upon death, disability or a change in control of our company.

-(2) Based upon the closing price of our common stock of \$81.12 on December 28, 2018, the last trading day before the end of our fiscal year.

-(3) These awards vested over a three-year period in equal tranches and became fully vested on March 6, 2016.

-(4) These awards vested over a three-year period in equal tranches and became fully vested on March 7, 2015.

-(5) These awards vested over a three-year period in equal tranches and became fully vested on March 9, 2014.
+- (1) Represents the number of our shares underlying RSU awards granted in March of 2017, 2018 and 2019, provided that the named executive officer remains employed with our company through the applicable vesting dates.
+For time-based RSU awards, one-third of each award vests on each of the first, second and third anniversaries of March 10 of the year of grant, with the exception of Mr. Painter's RSU award granted in March 2019, which vested in full on March 10, 2020.
+For performance-based RSU awards, once the performance criteria is met, one-third of each award vests on each of the first, second and third anniversaries of March 10 of the year of grant.
+The vesting of RSU awards is accelerated upon death, disability or a change in control of our company. - (2) Based upon the closing price of our common stock of \$105.76 on December 27, 2019, the last trading day before the end of our fiscal year. - (3) These awards vested over a three-year period in equal tranches and became fully vested on March 9, 2014. - (4) These awards vested over a three-year period in equal tranches and became fully vested on March 7, 2015. - (5) These awards vested over a three-year period in equal tranches and became fully vested on March 6, 2016.